mottsawce/CSA-CTO-Skunkworks2/README.md

 ## Deploying

 Once you've opened the project in [Codespaces](#github-codespaces), in [Dev Containers](#vs-code-dev-containers), or [locally](#local-environment), you can deploy it to Azure.

-### Upload additional files

-All files WAV files can be uploaded in the corresponding Lakehouse in the data/Files folder:

-- Audio (WAV files):
-  Upload Audio files in the *cu_audio_files_all* folder.

-### Post-deployment
-- To process additional files, manually execute the pipeline_notebook after uploading new files.
-- The OpenAI prompt can be modified within the Fabric notebooks.

 <br/>